dospunk/codelike/README.md

 ## Some notes

-Specify the file to run by passing it as an argument when running Compiler
+Specify the file to run by passing it as an argument when running Interpreter

-When reading a source file, the compiler will always start at the top left corner and will be going down.
+When reading a source file, the interpreter will always start at the top left corner and will be going down.

 Y coordinates increase going down, X coordinates increase going left